OREMOB/WORELDBuilding/MAIN.md

 **Multi-Chain Collections**

-- This would be way down the line, but in the event the team has the resources, and the community is on board, and we set everything up properly.
-I don't think it would be a bad idea necessarily to launch a collection on Ethereum, and expand the world to have ETH specific regions, locations and factions.
-This would also introduce the possibility of chain-based faction wars.
+- In the event the team musters the resources, and the community is on board, and we put together a strong plan, I don't think it would be a bad idea to go multi-chain (Ethereum), and expand the world to support an ETH userbase.
+This would bring in a lot of capital as well as introducing interesting gameplay mechanics.
+This is risky in many ways, needs a lot of thought.

 **Mob Trading Cards, dice, bones (In-world games)**